Tuesday, November 19, 2024

 I had to wear a padded belt and shoulder harness for the unit receiving the transmitted images from the capsule.
 It was comfortable enough at first, and the image recorder was no larger than a Walk-Man (if you remember those).
 After swallowing the capsule I had to walk up and down a hallway for a while, to get my gut moving and set the capsule traveling on its way.

-The hallway was decorated with these bright graphic images by artist Leon Polk Smith from 1968 and 1973.
+The hallway was decorated with these bright artworks by Leon Polk Smith from 1968 and 1973.
 I'd never heard of him but I guess he was known for these sorts of hard-edged, colorful graphic images.

 They're very '60s, and therefore I like them.

-I know you all want to know whether I was able to watch the progress of the capsule.
+I know you're all wondering whether I was able to watch the progress of the capsule.
 I saw some initial images, because the recorder had a display screen and the nurse activated it to make sure the capsule was moving along.
 I could see inside my stomach and the beginning of my small intestine, but honestly it didn't look like much -- just a pink-beige tunnel.
 The screen didn't stay on, and I was scared to try to push any buttons to activate it later, so that was the only time I saw any pictures.

 I was sent home around 11 a.m.
 My jacket covered the recording unit, so I wore it home on the tube with no problem.
 The rest of the day I spent lounging around the house, because I wasn't supposed to do a lot of bending or stooping.
 I couldn't eat until just after 2 p.m., and even then only a tuna sandwich thoughtfully provided by the hospital.
 (Hospital food at home -- yum!
 Yes, that was sarcasm.)